outfoxx/Kubrick/Sources/Kubrick/Kubrick.docc/GettingStarted.md

 Jobs that can be submitted to a ``JobDirector`` are special, and must implement ``SubmittableJob``.
 Submittable jobs must be `Codable` and cannot return a result nor can they throw errors.

-> Note: Job submission is fire-and-forget.
-This coupled with there being no result or errors allowed from ``SubmittableJob``s, there is no method provided by Kubrick to check the status or outcome of submitted jobs.
-This responsiblity is passed on to the implementor.
-If you want to track the completion of a submitted job you need to use some form of persistence (e.g. CoreData or serializing a `Codable` value to a file).

 ## Submitting our first Job